Trust Your Instincts | Early Career Lessons

 Now, I had retained a lingering sense of failure about that job.
 But those telephone calls released those feelings instantaneously.
 I was relieved beyond measure.
 I had been correct, although I was sad about the crime committed.

 Since that early experience, I continue to find older males occasionally fail to take me and my work seriously.
-But I also found several men who became (and who are) enthusiastic and supportive mentors!
-Which is all to say, do not assume just because you are young, that you will not find strong male advocates.
-The plethora of stories in the media today about negative male-female experiences sometimes overshadows reality.
+But I have also found several who became (and who are) enthusiastic and supportive mentors!
+Which is all to say, do not assume just because you are young that you will not find strong male advocates.
+The plethora of stories in the media today about negative male-female experiences sometimes overshadow the good ones.

-Build up your own internal strengths, and your confidence in your own abilities and instincts.
+Build on your own internal strengths and be confident in your own abilities and instincts.
 Yes, you have much to learn.
 But you already know a lot.
-Don’t ever forget it.
+Don’t ever forget that.

-About that endowment management system I suggested years ago: I understand someone at the university did eventually make it a reality.
+About that endowment management system I suggested years ago: I understand someone (a male) at the university did eventually make it a reality.
 Great news!
 I wonder if anyone has any idea how it was conceived.
-Ah! water under the bridge ….
+Water under the bridge ….